|

 "We don't know that for sureahhere's where we

-find outGood morning, Ramess."
+find outgood morning, Ramess."

 "Good morning, Ribhadda, I was planning to call on you."